SandersNeo/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 #### Formal Definition (Goodfellow et al., 2014)

-Let θ be model parameters, x be original input, y be true label.
+Let ? be model parameters, x be original input, y be true label.
 Adversarial example x' is defined as:

 $$x' = x + \eta$$

-where η is a small perturbation such that:
+where ? is a small perturbation such that:

 1. $\|\eta\|_p \leq \epsilon$ (perturbation norm bound)
 2. $f_\theta(x') \neq y$ (model misclassifies)